rootdevelop/MyWedding/README.md

 **3) Testing the admin area**

-Within the command-line inside the project directory execute the following command:
+You can now run the application from Visual Studio Code or Visual Studio.
+If you want to run it from console, execute the following command inside the project directory:

     dotnet run